act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

     failed: not satisfied
     passed: further testing needed
     inapplicable: further testing needed

-input_aspects:
-  - DOM Tree
+input_aspects: + DOM Tree
-  - CSS Styling
+  + CSS Styling

 acknowledgments:
   authors:
     - Jey Nandakumar
----

-## Applicability
+---## Applicability

-This rule applies to any HTML element that is [visible][] and has any of the below CSS properties set in the `style` attribute:
+This rule applies to any HTML element that is [visible][] and has one of the following CSS properties set by the `style` attribute:

 - [word-spacing][]
 - [letter-spacing][]